 Please submit two short essays and design projects consisting of 13 to 19 images.

 Interior Design AAS Essays

 Please respond thoughtfully and note that your answers do not replace the essay that you are required to submit as part of your FIT/SUNY application.

-- In 250 words or less, please express your desire to study Interior Design, your design resources, inspiration, attributes, relevant experiences and personal goals.
+2. In approximately 250 words, please express your desire to study Interior Design, your design resources, inspiration, attributes, relevant experiences and personal goals.

 Design Projects (13-19 images total)

-Applicants should submit 5 to 8 examples of original design work, which may include drawings, paintings, sculpture, digital projects and/or drafting of interior spaces (plans, elevations, and/or perspectives).
+Applicants should submit 5 to 8 examples of their artwork including drawings, paintings, sculpture, and/or drafting of interior spaces (plans, elevations, and/or perspectives).
 The work may include an object or space inspired by an artist or designer.
-The work may be executed in graphite or color pencil, pen & ink, watercolor, mixed media, marker, charcoal, pastels, collage, photography, ceramics and/or digital media.
+The work may be executed in graphite or color pencil, pen & ink, watercolor, mixed media, marker, charcoal, pastels, collage, photography, and/or ceramics.

 Applicants should submit a minimum of 5 to 8 images of hand sketches of interior or exterior spaces, furniture, objects, portraits and/or still life arrangements.
 Hand sketches should illustrate as much as possible the three-dimensional qualities of the subject matter, including texture, pattern, material, reflection, shade and shadow.
 The work may be executed in graphite or color pencil, pen & ink, watercolor, mixed media, marker, charcoal and/or pastels.

 Provide 13-19 items.
 Images (up to 5MB each), Video (up to 250MB each), and PDFs (up